 Further to the proposal of the Management Board, the Supervisory Board determines what portion of the profits shall be retained by way of reserve.
 The portion of the profit that remains thereafter shall be at the disposal of the General Meeting.
 In view of the Company's planned expansion of its business, the Company is not planning to pay dividends in the medium term future.
 This policy will be regularly evaluated as appropriate according to the development of the Company.
-The dividend policy is disclosed in the Report from the Management Board in the 2010 Annual Report.
+The dividend policy is disclosed in the Report from the Management Board.